About Basilica Cistern

 - Duration of Visit: 30 mins to 1 hour

-Avoid visiting on weekends and holidays: Weekends and holidays are most crowded times, If possible, try to visit during the week.
+Avoid visiting on weekends and holidays, which are the most crowded times.
+If possible, visit during the week.

 Enjoy an informative guided tour of one of the largest ancient water cisterns in Istanbul with exclusive skip-the-line tickets and audio guide in 5 languages! + more details